rmaciver/safas/docs/index.md

 This package permits the direct analysis of images and videos of flocs.
 Size, morphology and settling rate information may be measured from videos and saved in an easily accessible format.

-Outdated documentation for the installation and use of SAFAS v0.1.0 software may be found here: https://safas.readthedocs.io/en/latest/ (to be updated with release of SAFAS v1.0.0
+See https://safas.readthedocs.io/en/latest/ for documentation of the installation and use of SAFAS software.

 ## Why Safas?
 **Safas** is written in Python.
 It is open-source and the image filters are accessible and extensible.
 The image filters use functions from  and were designed and tested for segmenting and quantifying images of flocs.